Introduction 🔗

 This can be visualized in the flow-chart from the FDA guidance (which absolutely should be consulted in detail when making these decisions—the flow chart is not intended to be used “stand-alone”.

 As you can imagine, substantial equivalence is a bit of a gray area.
 Often, medical device startups have something new they want to bring to market, yet they also want to use the less burdensome 510(k) regulatory pathway.
 As a result, it is not uncommon to stretch the concept of substantial equivalence.
 If you’re doing this, you’ll want to think through the comparison carefully, since if FDA disagrees, they will reject your 510(k) and issue a ‘Not Substantially Equivalent (NSE) decision.
-If you receive and NSE determination, you may not market your device in the United States and will need to create and submit another 510(k).
+If you receive an NSE determination, you may not market your device in the United States and will need to create and submit another 510(k).

 What is the process for submitting a 510(k)? 🔗